Document Retention & Destruction Policy

 3.7 No file shall be closed unless the lawyer reviews the file and determines whether the file is appropriate for destruction at a future date or whether the file should be retained permanently.

 3.8 If the file is appropriate for destruction, the lawyer shall establish a date for the destruction of the file (“file destruction date”).

-3.9 No file shall be closed unless a letter has been forwarded to the client by ordinary mail or delivered to the client advising the client that:
+3.9 No file shall be closed unless a letter has been sent to the client by ordinary mail or email advising the client that: